Alex Hughes

 About me

-Ever since I was young I’ve had a strong interest in animals and nature.
-This led me to my degree in Biology and Animal Behaviour - during which I spent much of my third year training bumble bees!
-In my Master’s degree I looked at human stress levels after handling snakes, alongside volunteering in the herpetology department at ZSL London Zoo.
-I assisted with the Asian Turtle Programme in Cuc Phuong National Park in Vietnam and observed the challenges of the illegal wildlife trade.
-This led to a further interest in human behaviour change and led me down the conservation education route.
-I worked as presenter at Paignton Zoo and Living Coasts, then project managed a community engagement project, the Brighton Dolphin Project, and opened a visitor centre on Brighton beach.
-I later worked as an education officer at Tilgate Nature Centre, working on all aspects of education and engagement.
-I am passionate about sustainability and developed an award-winning campaign and site report whilst working there.
-I really like herptiles and sit on the BIAZA RAWG (reptile and amphibian working group) steering group.
+Ever since I was young, I’ve had a strong interest in animals and nature.
+This led me to pursue a degree in Biology and Animal Behaviour, during which I spent much of my third year training bumble bees!
+In my Master’s degree, I focused on human stress levels after handling snakes, alongside volunteering in the herpetology department at ZSL London Zoo.
+My experiences with the Asian Turtle Programme in Vietnam exposed me to the challenges of the illegal wildlife trade, sparking my interest in human behaviour change and conservation education.

 My role